Protect your data

 Artwork by: Daria Sukhanova

-• Two (and a Half) Types of Recruiters
+• Types of recruiters

 In general, working with a retained recruiter means you’re likely to have more information about the role and help with preparation and interviews.
 But a contingent recruiter is more motivated to advocate for you personally and use their proactive sales skills for you - and to do it fast.